Lux-AI-Challenge/Lux-Design-S2/specs.md

 * Convert up to 50 ore to 10 metal
 * Consume 1 water

-If there is no water to, the nuclear reactor that powers the factory will explode, destroying the factory and leaving behind 50 rubble on each of the 3x3 tiles.
+If there is no water left, the nuclear reactor that powers the factory will explode, destroying the factory and leaving behind 50 rubble on each of the 3x3 tiles.

 Each factory can perform one of the following actions